clampork/coursera-data-science/project/README.md

 [67] "freq_body_gyro_jerk_mag_std"
 ```

-#### Step 5: Create an independent tidy data set with the average of each variable for each activity and each subject
+#### Step 5: Create an independent tidy dataset with the average of each variable for each activity and each subject
 From README.txt in the data directory, we learn that the training and test subject IDs are stored in train/subject_train.txt and test/subject_test.txt respectively.
 As before, we read those sets into variables and merge them into `subject_merged` with 'subject' as the variable name.
 ```R
 subject_train <- read.table(paste0(data_dir, "/train/subject_train.txt"))